1942 Tschammerpokal final

-The 1942 Tschammerpokal Final decided the winner of the 1942 Tschammerpokal, the 8th season of Germany's knockout football cup competition.
+The 1942 Tschammerpokal final decided the winner of the 1942 Tschammerpokal, the 8th season of Germany's knockout football cup competition.
 It was played on 15 November 1942 at the Olympiastadion in Berlin.
 A total of 80,000 spectators watched the match, making it the highest attended German cup final in history.
+This would be the last Pokal final to take place at the stadium until 1985.
 1860 Munich won the match 2–0 against Schalke 04, to claim their 1st cup title.

 Route to the final

 The Tschammerpokal began the final stage with 64 teams in a single-elimination knockout cup competition.
 There were a total of five rounds leading up to the final.
 Teams were drawn against each other, and the winner after 90 minutes would advance.
 If still tied, 30 minutes of extra time was played.
 If the score was still level, a replay would take place at the original away team's stadium.
 If still level after 90 minutes, 30 minutes of extra time was played.
 If the score was still level, a second replay would take place at the original home team's stadium.
 If still level after 90 minutes, 30 minutes of extra time was played.
 If the score was still level, a drawing of lots would decide who would advance to the next round.

 Note: In all results below, the score of the finalist is given first (H: home; A: away; N: neutral).